USEFUL WEDDING INFO

-During my peak wedding season (May – September) I rarely have weekend availability for engagement shoots, however I have plenty of availability weekdays – in fact I always suggest weekday evenings during the summer months, simply because I think summer evening light is gorgeous!
+During my peak wedding season (May – September) I have plenty of availability weekdays.
 In early spring, late autumn and winter I have more weekend slots free.

-It allows me to assess all the timings allocated for each part of your wedding day photography.
-I can then come back to you if I feel any timings might be too tight or inadequate for me to capture everything you’d like, or if I have any further questions on anything else.
+I use it to assess timings allocated for each part of your wedding day photography and will come back to you if I feel any timings are too tight or inadequate for me to capture everything you’d like, or if I have any further questions on anything else.

-There’s also space in there for you to fill in your group photos list, generally I will take this list and rearrange it to the order I think will be most time efficient, and send it back to you to double check.
+You can also fill in your groups list here, I will take this list and rearrange it to the order I think will be most time efficient, and send it back to you to double check.
 I will also have copies of this list on me on the day, and you should make sure your nominated helpers also have copies of this list (and that they know they are the nominated helpers!)

-Once I’ve received your questionnaire back, assessed all timings and checked everything is good to go, I will give you a final call or email to go through the day once more, and double check anything I need to.
+Once I’ve received your questionnaire back, I will give you a final call or email to go through the day once more, and double check anything I need to.
 Also just to chat and see how you’re doing!

-I’ll be with you from the start time listed in your questionnaire – if you’ve booked me for some getting ready photos, I will begin a maximum of two hours prior to ceremony to cover prep, and photograph any wedding attire like dresses / suits, jewellery, shoes, etc. I usually ask for some help from you to make photographing the morning prep photos run as smooth as possible.
+If you’ve booked me for getting ready photos, I will begin a maximum of two hours prior to ceremony to cover prep, and photograph any wedding attire like dresses, suits, jewellery, shoes, etc.

-To get the best out of your getting ready photos, I ask that if possible, any clutter in the areas you’ll be using is removed – ask a bridesmaid to do a quick five minute tidy up and job done!
-It means that little things like empty water bottles or used tissues don’t end up in the backround of otherwise beautiful images!
+To get the lovely fun getting ready photos, I ask that any clutter in the areas you’ll be using is removed – ask a bridesmaid or groomsman to do a quick five minute tidy up every so often, so things like empty water bottles don’t end up in the background!

-I like to photograph all the little details – the dress hung up, your fancy shoes, some new sparkles.
-To make this quick and efficient for me, I ask that a member of the wedding party be tasked with collecting all the items that you’d like photographed prior to my arrival, and have them ready in one place.
+I love shooting details – the dress hung up, fancy shoes, some new sparkles.
+For efficiency, I ask that all the items that you’d like photographed are all ready in one place.
 This makes it very quick for me to grab an item, pop it somewhere nice, photograph it, return it, and then move on to the next item.
-By keeping them all in once place, it also makes things quicker for you when the time comes to get ready – no last minute hunting for your shoes!
+It also makes things quicker for you when the time comes to get ready – no last minute hunting for your shoes!

-If you have a preference over when you’d like me to start shooting prep (e.g after foundation is applied, after hair is done etc), please let me know.
-I know not everyone is comfortable having their photo taken at such a busy time, so I am always happy to start from whatever point you are comfortable.
-This is also true of when you get dressed – if you’d prefer me to leave the room and re-enter for your dress being zipped up, just let me know!
+I am always happy to start shooting from whatever point you are comfortable – once makeup is applied, suit put on, hair done, etc. This is also true of when you get dressed – if you’d prefer me to leave the room and re-enter for your dress being zipped up, just let me know!

-If both of you are getting ready in the same place (hotel, venue, at home), I can cover a little groom /partner prep myself too, but if you want more dedicated partner prep (or they are getting ready in a different location) I can provide a second shooter for that portion of the day.
+If both of you are getting ready in the same place (hotel, venue, at home), I can cover a little partner prep myself too, but if you want more dedicated partner prep (or they are getting ready in a different location) I can provide a second shooter for that portion of the day for an additinal fee.

-Aim to be fully dressed and ready 30 minutes before you leave – this give you buffer time should anything overrun, especially as I will need to leave before you to get wherever the ceremony is being held.
+Aim to be dressed and ready 30 minutes before you leave – this gives buffer time should anything overrun, especially as I will need to leave before you to get wherever the ceremony is being held.
 Plus if you end up being ready early, it’s always a great excuse to crack out some extra champers and take a few family portraits!

 The most important bit of the day!